CloudLabs-MOC/CloudLabs-SEED/Cryptography/PKI: Public Key Infrastructure/Public-Key-Infrastructure-(PKI)-Lab.md

 HTTPS website.
 In the following, we provide instructions on how to load a certificate into Firefox.
 We intentionally do not explain why and what certificate should be loaded; students need to figure that out.
-To manually add a certificate to the Firefox browser, type the following URL in the address bar, and click theView Certificatesbutton on the page (scroll to the bottom).
+To manually add a certificate to the Firefox browser, type the following URL in the address bar, and click the View Certificates button on the page (scroll to the bottom).
 ```
 about:preferences#privacy
 ```